Last Updated on May 30, 2021

 Garlic has many benefits you’re probably familiar with, and soothing itch is one of them.
 Fresh garlic can burn when applied directly to skin, so crush some and combine with oil before applying.
 The smell might help repel other bugs as well.

 The next time you make banana ice cream, don’t toss those peels!
-Banana peels are edible and have a number of surprising uses, like whitening teeth or feeding your tomatoes.
+Banana peels are edible and have a number of surprising uses, like whitening teeth or feeding your tomatoes (here’s what to know about using banana peels in the garden).
 The inside of a banana peel may also soothe itchy bites.
 Just rub a piece of peel on the itch.

 Cooling an itchy bite can make it feel better fast and also bring down swelling.
 The relief will only be temporary, though, since the proteins that cause itching will remain.
 The cold is more of a distraction for our brains than a fix for the problem.
 Best not to apply ice directly to skin, so use an ice pack or wrap an ice cube in a cloth before using.